juho05/crab/DOCUMENTATION.md

 Despite its dynamic nature _crab_ tries to catch errors like undefined identifiers, wrong argument or return value counts or `break` statements outside of loops at parse time.

-The standard library currently includes functions for user in- and output, basic handling of lists (e.g. appending, removing items, …) and simple file operations like reading/writing files or listing all files in a directory.

 ## Hello World

 To beginn writing code in _crab_ you first need to create a new text file.